parrt/cs652/projects/smalltalk.md

 }
 ```

 Please note that `self` in a class method refers to the class definition object and not an instance of the class.
-Or, if you prefer, think of it as referring to an instance of the class definition object.

 ## Compilation